 Go ahead and harvest your fall flowers, too.
 Some flowers are edible and make great additions to meals.
 Others can be dried, for a bit of spring color all year round.
 Dried flower arrangements can help lighten the mood in a room, especially in regions with longer, darker winters.

 Soil erosion is often mentioned in regards to river banks and exposed mountain sides, but it can happen in your garden, too.
-This is especially true in fall and winter, when the wind picks up, the snow and freezing rains come down, and there are fewer plants in your garden to anchor the soil in place.
+This is especially true in fall and winter when the wind picks up, the snow and freezing rains come down, and there are fewer plants in your garden to anchor the soil in place.
 Cover crops can be a big help with this, but those are best planted in September or October.

 If November rolls around and you didn’t plant a cover crop, you can still protect your garden.
-Mulch in particular is a good option, especially since many gardeners already make use of it, so you may have some on hand.
+Mulch, in particular, is a good option, especially since many gardeners already make use of it, so you may have some on hand.
 You can use either organic or inorganic mulch, from wood chips to gravel.
-You can even just secure a tarp over top of your empty garden, avoiding any dormant plants that are left behind.
+You can even just secure a tarp over the top of your empty garden, avoiding any dormant plants that are left behind.
 Just remember that whatever you add will have to be removed before you can plant your garden in the spring.

 If you have any outdoor furniture, it’s important to protect it from any snow, freezing rain, sleet, or hail that may be on its way.
-This can take a couple different forms, depending on the type of furniture you have and what climate you live in.
+This can take on a couple of different forms, depending on the type of furniture you have and what climate you live in.

 If your area is prone to hail, then any glass-topped tables should be moved under cover for the winter.
 Many commercially produced metal furniture sets come weather resistant, but, if your furniture is old or you aren’t certain if it’s resistant, then you may want to reseal it.
 Wood furniture should be sealed, to prevent water damage.
 You can also secure a water-proof tarp or cover over them, which is particularly helpful for furniture with fabric seats or cushions.